WangZiyu012/ACR/README.md

-# ACRead Implementation
+# ACR

-This repository contains the implementation of **ACRead**, a graph readout operation designed for graph classification tasks.
+This repository contains the implementation of **ACR**, a graph readout operation designed for graph classification tasks.
 Below are the required dependencies and model details.

 ## Dependencies

-Ensure the following packages are installed before running the code:

 ```
 torch=2.4.1